NEARBuilders/bos-workspace/README.md

-  build           Build the project deploy          Deploy the project upload          Upload data to SocialDB
+  build           Build the project deploy          Deploy the project upload          Upload data to SocialDB attest          Upload manifest with metadata to package registry
 ```

 > If the gateway can't fetch local components, try disabling brave shields or your adblock.